test-zeus-ai/testzeus-hercules/README.md

 The distillation process is a work in progress.
 We look to refine this process and condense the DOM further, aiming to make interactions faster, cost-effective, and more accurate.

 ---
+### Non-Functional Capabilities

+#### Security Testing via Nuclei
+Hercules integrates with **Nuclei** to automate vulnerability scanning directly from Gherkin test cases, identifying issues like **misconfigurations, OWASP Top 10 vulnerabilities**, and API flaws.
+Security reports are generated alongside testing outputs for seamless CI/CD integration.

+#### Accessibility Testing
+Hercules supports **WCAG 2.0, 2.1, and 2.2** at **A, AA, and AAA levels**, enabling accessibility testing to ensure compliance with global standards.
+It identifies accessibility issues early, helping build inclusive and user-friendly applications.

+---

 ## 🔬 Testing and Evaluation: QEvals